Metod Trobec: Early life

-Metod Trobec was born on 6 June 1948 in the village of Planina nad Horjulom.
+Metod Trobec was born on June 6, 1948, in the village of Planina nad Horjulom.
 He and his twin sister, Cirila, were born to an unnamed father and a farmer named Marija Trobec, who had two other children from previous marriages.
 They lived on a farm without any running water, which was given to Trobec's mother during the land reform.

-According to his mother, Trobec began to walk at age four and could speak at age five, but flopped the seventh grade and was unable to finish primary school due to learning difficulties.
+According to his mother, Trobec began to walk at age four and could speak at age five, but failed the seventh grade and was unable to finish primary school due to learning difficulties.
 Neighbors stated that when he was 14 or 15, Metod had burned down several haystacks, a statement his mother claimed was false.
 After completing his compulsory service in the military, Trobec went to work in West Germany, ostensibly because of the higher salaries.
-He worked there from 1971 to 1974, where trained to be an automechanic.
+He worked there from 1971 to 1974, where he trained to be an automechanic.

 Adult life and places of residence

-After returning to Slovenia, Trobec met and married 21-year-old Štefka Kvas.
-At his later trials, she would claim that her husband was always rude to her in their intimate life, appeared to be overtly attached to his mother and that Metod also had brought stolen items back to their home.
+After returning to Slovenia, Trobec met and married Štefka Kvas, who was 21 years older than him.
+At his later trials, she claimed that her husband was always rude to her in their intimate life, appeared to be overly attached to his mother, and that Metod also had brought stolen items back to their home.
 The pair would separate and Trobec remarried to another woman in 1978, but they divorced after only nine months.
 His second ex-wife did not attend his later trial in 1982, despite a summons from the court.

 Between 1971 and 1972, Marija Trobec purchased a homestead in Dolenja Vas pri Polhovem Gradcu for 11 million dinars - she allegedly sold some of the family's cattle to make it, with some claiming that she had received additional financial support from her brother and Metod himself.
 Metod later moved into this homestead with his first wife, where he remained until 1978.
 For a brief period of time, Trobec moved to another homestead in Spodnja Bela, but eventually returned to Dolenja Vas.

 His mother eventually sold the homestead in 1978 or the summer of 1979 to a lodger who only cared about the upper floor and did not use the rooms on the first floor.
 Once the new owner learned what had been going on in there, he wanted to return the house and get his money back, prompting an angry response from Trobec, who wrote to his lawyer and demanded that the letter be read in court.